LucasLobo/CNV-AWS/codebase/LBInstance/README.md

 # LOAD BALANCER INSTANCE

-In an EC2 instance, assuming a directory structured like this:
+In an EC2 instance, we will have a directory structured like this:

 ```
 ec2-user